czetsuya/czetsuya/README.md

     <img src="https://img.shields.io/github/contributors/czetsuya/czetsuya" />
 </p>

+# OpenToWork

+Hi everyone - I am looking for a new role and would appreciate your support.
+Thank you in advance for any connections, advice, or opportunities you can offer.

 # Hi 👋, I'm Ed
 ## REMOTE SENIOR JAVA SOFTWARE ENGINEER
 Hi.
 I'm Ed, a Solution-driven Java Backend Software Engineer with over 15 years of track record developing complex enterprise application systems for fintech, billing systems, payment gateway, cybersecurity, and e-commerce using the Java technology stack.
 Adept at contributing to a highly collaborative work environment and finding technical solutions using Object-Oriented Programming.